Toxins in Mattresses and Boxsprings: What to Consider

 Then there’s polyurethane.
 Basically anything with foam is made from this stuff.
 Polyurethane is petroleum-based, and the biggest problem is the off-gassing of VOCs (volatile organic compounds) – including the neurotoxin toluene.
 That is scary.
 We’re inhaling this stuff as we sleep.

 Warning – mattresses without all that other gross stuff are definitely more expensive.
 It’s just not fair.
-But IKEA does have 2 green options that are much more affordable if you’re not made of money or haven’t recently won the lottery.
-That’s where my daughter is getting her big girl bed mattress!
+But IKEA does have a few green options that are much more affordable if you’re not made of money or haven’t recently won the lottery.
+That’s where my daughter got her big girl bed mattress!

 (Disclosure: I am a participant in the Amazon Services LLC Associates Program and the Amazon.com.ca, Inc. Associates Program, affiliate advertising programs designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com & amazon.ca.)